Dhasaprakash/data-generator/README.md

 # Customer Profile Data Pipeline

+This project consists of two main components:
-This Spring Boot application consumes customer profile data from Kafka and persists it in PostgreSQL.
-It handles complex customer profiles with nested objects including addresses, contacts, and due diligence information.
+1. A Spring Boot application that consumes customer profile data from Kafka and persists it in PostgreSQL
+2. A Python utility for generating test data and interacting with the system

 ## Prerequisites

 - Docker and Docker Compose
 - Java 17 or higher
 - Maven 3.9 or higher
+- Python 3.8 or higher
+- pip (Python package installer)

 ## Technology Stack